-This course introduces and explores a variety of techniques in expressive arts, movement and process-oriented therapeutic approaches in working with individuals, couples, families and groups.
-Themes and exercises focus on addictive behaviours, mental health and wellness.
-Exercises are interwoven throughout the course.
-These incorporate the materials taught and provide students with the opportunity to practice the different techniques examined in this course.
+This course introduces and explores a variety of holistic trauma-informed therapeutic approaches.
+These include expressive arts, meditation, and process-oriented practices in working with individuals, couples, families, and groups.
+Themes and exercises focus on, mental health and wellbeing.
+A creative experiential lab provides students with the opportunity to practice the various modalities examined in this course.